Jess-FisherKappen/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how the position and angle of the microbit can effectively control the speed of the fan.
+It was interesting having a different component control the fan instead of just a switch.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as upgrading a Spirit Leveler to include a motor into it.
+When the bubble is in the middle, indicating the item is straight, a pencil could then faintly mark the wall/material to ensure they know where the straight line is.